rpm-software-management/dnf5/doc/commands/system-upgrade.8.rst

 ``--no-downgrade``
     | Behave like ``dnf5 update``: do not install packages from the new release if they are older than what is currently installed.
 This is the opposite of the default behavior, which behaves like ``dnf5 distro-sync``, always installing packages from the new release, even if they are older than the currently-installed version.

+``--allowerasing``
+    | Allow removing of installed packages to resolve any potential dependency problems.

 ``--number=<boot number>``
     | See :manpage:`dnf5-offline(8)`, :ref:`Offline command <offline_command_ref-label>`